-(a) The Operator shall stake or otherwise mark the borders of the entire site and shall secure the site by appropriate measures which can include fencing or other alternative measures consistent with mine safety and security.
+(a) The Operator shall stake or otherwise mark the borders of the entire site and shall secure the site by fencing or other appropriate measures.

 (b) The Operator shall demonstrate compliance with all of the other provisions of this Chapter and other applicable Town Ordinances.